 The Policy Circle generally publishes and updates annually according the month they are featured.

 Congratulations!
 Hopefully you are confident discussing policy in key areas and now are ready to take a deeper dive.
-Some Circles have chosen to focus on an area — one example is poverty — which can be broken into multiple studies of minimum wage, education, prison reform, mediating structures.
+Some Circles have chosen to focus on an area — one example is Poverty — which can be broken into multiple studies of minimum wage, education, prison reform and mediating structures.

-If a Circle has an idea of a topic they would like to tackle but does not see the option in the library of Policy Briefs, please reach out to us for suggested resources or to put it on the list for development.
+If a Circle has a topic they would like to tackle but does not see an option in the library of Policy Briefs, please reach out to us for suggested resources or to place on the list for development.

 We also encourage you to reach out to your state policy organization (see link below) for more in-depth information on policy areas and related legislative priorities.

-The Policy Circle works with respected think tanks and policy writers to provide national and state-level information about the issues.
+Kristin Jackson and Beth Feeley edit the Policy Briefs, curating information from respected think tanks and policy writers to provide national-level information about the policy areas and issues.